Staff & Board

 BOARD VICE CHAIR

-Cyril is an experienced Public Affairs and Communications leader with over 15 years of experience in the natural resources, government, and non-profit sectors.
-Passionate about sustainable development, Cyril has led and delivered strategic programs including socio-economics, community investment, sustainability reporting, supplier diversity and change management.
-He has held management positions at TransCanada Corporation, Deloitte and BearingPoint, and obtained a Master’s degree from the London School of Economics.
+Cyril is a public affairs and communications leader with over 15 years of experience in the natural resources, government and non-profit sectors.
+Passionate about community development, Cyril has led strategic programs for the oil and gas industry, including stakeholder relations, socio-economics, community investment and sustainability reporting.
+He is currently the Director, Communications for the Canadian Energy Pipeline Association (CEPA) and has held management positions at TransCanada Corporation, Deloitte and BearingPoint.
+He holds a Master’s degree from the London School of Economics.